 Become a partner in their health

 Many doctors and health systems have online portals to track health, tests and office visits.
 Ask your parent to give you delegate access so you can access health records and prescriptions.
-They can typically grant access through the online portal.

-Coordinate care with siblings
+Coordinate care with family members

-Talk with your siblings and other family to make a plan.
+Talk with your siblings and other family to start a plan.
 Working together can prevent hurt feelings, particularly if more responsibility for care falls on one family member.
 Consider a one-time or annual family meeting at your parent’s home to assess their needs.

 Help your parents stay active